arg08/picoeco/README.md

 Current hardware has CLK_IN and CLK_OUT on different pins: they could sensibly share a pin on pin-constrained designs.

+New: code is now structured to build for multiple different platforms, parameterised by a board file - in the boards/ subdirectory here.
+These are derivitives of the boards/pico.h that comes with the pico API - for hardware using an actual pico, you can just define how econet is wired up and then #include <boards/pico.h>.
+For custom boards that may be more or less similar to a Pico, define everything in a new board file.
+There are examples of both in there now.

 How to build
 ------------